Technology Update - Information Security Issue

 ANOTHER ONE BYTES THE DUST

-Students, faculty, and staff can byte the D.U.S.T.: Drexel University Security Training.
-In this training participants learn how to protect against cyberthreats and receive a SANS security training certificate upon completion.
+Get the knowledge you need to protect yourself and others against cyberthreats such as phishing and job scams.
+Take the D.U.S.T. training and receive your SANS security training certificate!
 To request access to this training, students should email firstname.lastname@example.org.
 Faculty and staff can access the training via Career Pathway in DrexelOne.

 Information Security Resources

-For tips on information security while learning and working remotely, please visit the Information Security Best Practices webpage.
+Find tips on information security while learning and working remotely by visit the Information Security Best Practices webpage.